al-ign/PSRAWG/README.md

 A little utility project to help with creating PS modules for various REST API services

-This project was originally to create https://github.com/al-ign/PS2Kanboard module
+This project was originally developed to create https://github.com/al-ign/PS2Kanboard module

 # Usage